The Present Rules take effect from the 1 January 2019 - they are subject to additions and amendments which will be notified to all interested parties.

 c) The President of the Jury will ring the bell to signal his authorization for each test to begin.
 After the bell has rung, the competitor has 1 minute to begin the test.
 If he fails to observe this time he can be eliminated.

-d) Whenever competitors use a vara (pole) these are supplied by the entity responsible.
-Any competitor under 16 years old may use a lighter vara than those of other classes.
+d) Whenever competitors use a Vara (pole) these are supplied by the entity responsible.
+A lighter Vara may be provided for younger riders/children.

 e) The competitors who use their voices in any way to control their horses can be penalised, with a deduction of 2 points for every use of the voice.

-3.3.3 Obstales and the Course of Entry and Exit
+3.3.3 Obstacles and the Course of Entry and Exit

 a) The obstacle means a difficulty that must be crossed by the rider